Belarusian involvement in the Russo-Ukrainian war (2022–present): Involvement in Russian invasion

+According to the Centre for Eastern Studies, Belarusian logistical units were operating in Ukraine in March 2022.
+The European Union Institute for Security Studies also said in March that the Belarusian armed forces was providing Russia with ″full logistical and military medical support″.
 On 10 March, two Belarusian truck drivers were killed in Korosten in northern Ukraine during an aerial bombardment.
 The planes were presumably based in Belarus.
 On the same day, an unidentified Russian plane crashed near Luninets Air Base in Belarus (the pilots ejected successfully).
 The Ukrainian media outlet Obozrevatel claimed that the plane was shot over Ukraine and failed to reach the airbase in Belarus.

 On 11 March, Ukrainian officials accused Russia of conducting airstrikes on Belarusian settlements from Ukrainian airspace in an attempt to force Belarus more directly into the hostilities.
 NATO intelligence also indicated that Russian jets have taken off from Belarus, presumably from Belarusian airbases, to subsequently enter Ukraine from Belarusian airspace; CNN described this as Belarus being used as a "springboard" for air attacks into northern Ukraine.

 On 17 March, the open-source investigators MotolkoHelp reported that more Russian Iskander missiles were deployed at the Machulishchy air base and air-defense systems were seen on the territory of Belarus, such as Pantsir-S1 in the Minsk region and near the town of Mazyr and S-400 at Baranavichy.
 According to MotolkoHelp, Belarusian soldiers were ordered to do the "dirty job" for the Russian forces, such as repairing damaged hardware and cleaning vehicles of dirt and human remains.

 On multiple occasions, NATO, US, and/or Ukrainian officials/authorities have issued warnings that Belarus may imminently enter the war to assist Russia, including after the 11 March accusations of a Russian-initiated false flag attack on Belarusian border settlements.
 On 22 March, a 'senior NATO intelligence official' stated that Belarus is "preparing the environment to justify a Belarusian offensive against Ukraine," though the decision to join the war had not been made yet.